-- Glowing (Java Edition Only): Outlines entities (including through blocks).
+- Glowing (Java Edition Only): Outlines the affected entity and makes them visible to players (including through blocks).

 - Hero of the Village: Gives discounts on trades with villagers, and makes villagers throw items at the player.

-- Invisibility: Grants invisibility (does not include held or worn items).
+- Invisibility: Grants invisibility to an entity (does not include held or worn items).